 The College is protected for losses from employee dishonesty and computer fraud for employees paid in whole or in part from state funds.
 This coverage is with a private insurance company and is handled by the North Carolina Department of Insurance.
-The North Carolina Community College System Office is charged a premium by the private insurance company.
+The North Carolina

+Community College System Office is charged a premium by the private insurance company.
 Coverage limit is \$5,000,000 per occurrence.
 The private insurance company pays 90% of each loss less a \$100,000 deductible.
-The College purchases coverage for employee dishonesty for employees paid with county and institutional funds under an employee dishonesty bond.
+Losses from employee dishonesty and computer fraud by employees paid from county and institutional funds are covered by a separate policy with a private insurance company.